Ukrainian People's Revolutionary Army: Ukrainian Insurgent Army

 In March 1942, the Germans activated their program of the brutal exploitation of Ukraine.
 As a reaction to such measures, military units controlled by Borovets rapidly expanded with volunteers.
 These included Soviet POWs, local peasants, different type of nationalists from the OUN which had not adopted official line.
 At this time, Borovets' force became an anti-German force; its activities were limited to actions that interfered with the economical exploitation of selective regions by local German administrations.
 In general, its activities were limited to passive self-defense of several rural areas and attacks on German food warehouses.
 On 19 August 1942, Bulba's detachments at Shepetivka captured 4 railway coaches with military equipment.
 Throughout the summer and autumn Taras Bulba-Borovets tried to find a compromise with German administration and even Nazi security police and SIPO representatives met several time with Borovets' UPA to negotiate future cooperation; such meetings did not have any known results.
 During the autumn and winter of 1942, Borovets also conducted negotiations with Soviet partisans and reached tricky "non-aggression" agreement, which lasted until February 1943.

 Borovets' UPA refused to conduct military operations against Poles.
 Borovets tried to negotiate with Polish leaders, but did not succeed - the Poles agreed to recognize an independent Ukraine only within the borders of 1939, and for Western Ukraine they promised only autonomy.
-In the spring of 1943 skirmishes between Ukrainians and Poles began, and often the murders were the results of conflicts between the neighbors.
+In the spring of 1943 skirmishes between Ukrainians and Poles began, and often the murders were the results of conflicts between neighbors.
 Borovets was unable to stop interethnic conflict and a third front, the Polish one, was opened for the UPA.

 By the end of February 1943, the Bandera wing of the Organization of Ukrainian Nationalists(OUN-B) decided to create its own military formation.
 While conducting negotiations with Borovets about cooperative actions (in fact demanding that Borovets' units be placed under direct OUN-B control) on March 20, 1943 OUN (Bandera wing) issued an order about own military formation creation "using Bulba's military personnel".
 Such "formation" often involved forcible acquiring of Bulba units.
 Because Bulbas UPA was well known and popular amongst the local population, the commander of the OUN-B military formation Dmytro Klyachkivsky issued an order renaming the OUN-B military detachments as UPA.

 Thus, from May 1943 two Ukrainian nationalistic forces shared a common name, the Ukrainian Insurgent Army (Ukrayins'ka Povstans'ka Armiya," or "UPA"), without merging into one army.